bfl-itp/syllabus/README.md

 * Data types
 * Control flow

 We will mostly be working in HTML, CSS, and JavaScript, but experience in those is not necessary.
-These prerequisites won't be enforced by the instructor, but know that coming in without any programming background will make the assignments very difficult.
+These prerequisites won't be enforced by the instructor, but know that coming in without any programming background will make the assignments especially challenging.

 ## License